JPMorgan to let futures clients keep extra cash in the bank

-SAN FRANCISCO Aug 14 JPMorgan Chase & Co will let customers trading futures and swaps keep excess funds in insured bank accounts in a bid to assuage clients spooked by alleged misappropriation of customer money at other futures brokerages.
+SAN FRANCISCO JPMorgan Chase & Co (JPM.N) will let customers trading futures and swaps keep excess funds in insured bank accounts in a bid to assuage clients spooked by alleged misappropriation of customer money at other futures brokerages.

 The new collateral management policy, announced Tuesday, allows customers to shift excess collateral automatically to a JPMorgan bank account, rather than keeping it at the brokerage unit where such money is traditionally housed.